R-Morgan/NGramCrackers/README.md

 ### Ops
 Operations on various types of text bop about in here, including Text, String, and the NG record type defined in DataTypes.
+ - Infixes.hs are infixes, often to obviate the need for backticking functions
+ - NG.hs contains operations based on the NG type most current API.
+ - String.hs and Text.hs are based on the triply-nested lists, thus these are deprecated modules.
+ - Pretty.hs is an output formatting module

 ### Parsers
 The parsers party in this module!
+ - Args.hs contains CLI argument handling
+ - Body.hs contains parsers for the body of a document
+ - Metadata.hs contains parsers for a document's metadata

 ### Quant
 The math operations live here!
+ - Count.hs houses operations for counting ngrams
+ - Dispersion.hs contains statistical functions for calculating means and variances.
+The code in here is really old and quite inelegant.
+ - Stats.hs contains statistical operations for use on language (e.g. MI)

 ### Utilities
 Need some List and Tuple ops?
 Look no further!
 Not totally sure that Utilities